 Graduating with a Bachelor of Arts and Master of Information Studies, Michelle worked for many years as a librarian in public and academic libraries.
 After deciding she wanted to teach, she completed a Graduate Diploma of Education, majoring in English.

-In 1988, she made a tree change to the Southern Highlands with her husband, young daughter and son, born six months later.
-They lived on an idyllic acreage and, inspired by the laid-back rural lifestyle, Michelle and her husband wrote many songs together.
-Michelle wrote the lyrics and left the music, singing and guitar-playing to him.
+In 1988, she made a tree change to the Southern Highlands with her husband, Luke, young daughter, Rebecca, and son, Ben, born six months later.
+They lived on an idyllic acreage and, inspired by the laid-back rural lifestyle, Michelle and Luke wrote many songs together.

-In 2012, she discovered the first draft of Racing the Moon in the back of a drawer, and started work on it again.
-After attending a Getting Published workshop at the Faber Academy in Sydney, a publisher from Allen & Unwin contacted her with the exciting news that they were interested in publishing her novel.
+In 2012, she discovered the first draft of Racing the Moon in the back of a drawer, and began working on it again.
+After attending a writing workshop in Sydney, a publisher from Allen & Unwin contacted her with the exciting news that they were interested in publishing her novel.
 By the time Racing the Moon was published in 2014, she had also written the first draft of Flying through Clouds.
 Three years later in April 2017, after working with professional editors and a talented young cover and layout artist, she independently published Flying through Clouds, and in 2018 was awarded the SCBWI Spark Award (Older Readers).

-Having worked on the script of Karma for over five years, it was very exciting to have excerpts of the play performed as part of the Storytellers Festival at Kings Cross Theatre in Aug / Sept 2019.
+Having worked on the script of Karma for several years, it was very exciting to have excerpts of the play performed as part of the Storytellers Festival at Kings Cross Theatre in August / September 2019.